 - Eat well – what we eat impacts our mental health and, whilst there are specific foods that support brain health (oily fish, broccoli, blueberries, turmeric, nuts and seeds, fermented foods), eating a healthy balanced diet that includes lots of vegetables with healthy fats and protein will support both physical and mental health.
 This may not be easy with picky eaters, so aim to include as many healthy foods as possible each day and include supplements if needed.
 Consider multivitamins, omega 3 oils and friendly bacteria.

-- Get outside in nature – spending time outside in green spaces and other natural environments has been shown to support wellbeing.
+- Get outside in nature – spending time outside in green spaces and other natural environments have been shown to support wellbeing.
 Get all the family together, wrap up warm and get outside as often and for as long as possible.

 - Play – having some fun is vitally important to supporting mental health.
 Play board games or card games, sing, dance, play tag outside, race up and down the road – any form of play is great.